LuckyMcDev/java-3d-renderer/README.md

 ## How to use:
-Open Main.Bat and select the option to open the project. then wait for it to compile and open.
+Open Main.Bat and select the option to open the project.
+\nThen wait for it to compile and open.